johannesodland/johannesodland.github.io/docs/_posts/2023-06-18-scroll-persisted-state.markdown

 Visually, the state element takes on a red background color when the container is scrolled to the start, and transitions to green when scrolled to the end.

+_Note: Here, our scroll position holds a binary state - at the start or at the end.
+But with the use of multiple snap points, it's possible to switch between more than two values_

 <figure id="example-1">
     <div class="state"></div>
+    <div class="has-support-info">&#9888; This demo requires support for nesting and scroll-driven animations.
+Try it out in Chrome Canary.</div>
     <style>
         @scope {
             *, *::before, *::after {